 Lightroom carefully hides its video montage capabilities.
 I have been working in this program for a long time and I thought that the answer to the question “Can you edit video in Lightroom?” was negative.
 However, it wasn’t true when I mistakenly imported photos together with the videos into Lightroom.
 That’s how I discovered the program’s hidden video editing features.

 Lightroom is popular as the best program for image color correction, but you may use some of these functions in Lightroom for video color correction as well.
+Remember, you may always refer to Fixthephoto whose experts offer professional video editing services at the cheapest rate on the online market.

 Press the video clip and then press “D” on the keyboard to go to the Develop module.
 In the central area of a preview, you will see the message “Lightroom Video is not supported in Develop”.
 But don’t worry, just press “G” to return to the Grid view of the Library module, and then look at the right area of the panels.
 Do you see the controls on the Quick Develop panel?
 Absolutely right, you may use them for Lightroom video editing.